SitePen/dgrid/doc/migration-guide.md

 the name of the field to sort by, and a flag as to whether to sort descending (defaults to `false`).

-Like the `sort` method in `dojox.grid` components, this can even be called to sort columns that ordinarily wouldn't be sortable via the UI.
+Like the `sort` method in `dojox/grid` components, this can even be called to sort columns that ordinarily wouldn't be sortable via the UI.

 ### canSort